Career & Finance

 Of course, advice for how to most efficiently arrange your day isn’t one-size-fits-all, and it takes a lot of reflection and tweaking to get your day optimally scheduled.
 For example, while most people advise working out in the morning, I found that when I tried, I despised it, and it threw the rest of my day out of whack.
 Upon discovering this, I switched to afternoon workouts because they work best for me.

 I took a look at other parts of my day to see how I could optimize my schedule for when I am most productive.
-I now tackle my most consuming and difficult tasks first thing in the morning, and schedule meetings or other group activities for the afternoon.
-I also take a middle-of-the-day break for an errand so I can come back to my desk feeling refreshed for the rest of the day.
+As part of this, I also tackle my most consuming and difficult tasks first thing in the morning.
+Group activities and meetings are saved for the afternoon.
+Taking a middle-of-the-day break for an errand is also part ouf this new routine.
+That way I come back to my desk feeling refreshed for the rest of the day.

 Take a look at your day and see how you can tweak your schedule to best fit you, regardless of what the prevailing advice is for how to be most efficient.
 Is there a task that drains you that you might be more energized for at a different time of the day?
 It might be worth re-arranging.